jzanetti/local_pyscript/README.md

-# Running Applications in a Standalone Environment
+# Running Applications in a Offline Standalone Environment

-This document outlines the steps to run the application in a standalone browser environment, along with instructions for developers setting up their local development environment.
+This document outlines the steps to run the application in a **standalone offline** environment, along with instructions for developers setting up their local development environment.

 ## 🏃 Running the Application